NguyetQue1211/FUV_CS308_programming-language/PLP 4-Loops and Subroutines.md

 ### Function Prototype

 In C++, the code of function declaration should be before the function call.
 However, if we want to define a function after the function call, we need to use the function prototype.

-For example,
+**Example**

 ```
 // function prototype